The Board of Directors is the Company’s highest administrative body. Its main function is to formulate the Company’s strategy and development policy.

 Since 2019 she has served as Legal Advisor to the Deputy Prime Minister of the Hellenic Government as well as to the Minister of State.
 She holds the position of Deputy Director of Legal Services at PPA.

-She is a member of WCD (Women Corporate Directors) and NED Club (Association of Non-Executive Board Members), mentor at Endeavor and WoT (Women on Top), as well as member of two Advisory Committees of the AUEB (Athens University of Economics and Business).
-Until February 2021 she was the Vice President of ACEO (Association of CEOs in Greece) and a member of the Women's Committee of the Hellenic-American Chamber.
+She is a member of CGI (Corporate Governance Institute), WCD (Women Corporate Directors), NED Club (Association of Non-Executive Board Members), mentor at Endeavor and WHEN (ex-Women on Top), as well as member of the Advisory Committees of the AUEB (Athens University of Economics) and Evnolve Entrepreneurship.
+Until February 2021 she was the Vice President of ACEO (Association of CEOs in Greece).

 Being committed to compassionate leadership and to innovative entrepreneurship, she is the Founder and CEO of CEL (Compassionate Entrepreneurial Leadership) consulting agency.